damianh/anc-lambda-simulator/README.md

  1. Each HTTP request is handled by precisely one AspNetCore function at a time.

- 1. When a request arrives at the simulator, it checks for an available `ServiceInstance` which represents a warm idle function.
+ 1. When a request arrives at the simulator, it checks for an available `ServerInstance` which represents a warm idle function.

  1. If none available, a new `ServerInstance` is attempted to be created.
 If the max concurrency limit is reached no more are created and the client gets a